ashleymills/ClickioConsentSDK-IOS/README.md

 -   Inside `onConsentUpdated` & `onReady` callbacks, ensure that `checkConsentState() != gdprNoDecision` has been confirmed.
 -   Then call `MobileAds.shared.start(...)` and load your banner.

-This ensures that Google Mobile Ads is only started—and the banner only fetched—once you've obtained both ATT permission and explicit user decision from the CMP.
+This ensures that Google Mobile Ads is only started — and the banner only fetched — once you've obtained both ATT permission and explicit user decision from the CMP.

 **Note: Avoid double-starting**